Fundamentals of Preservation

 Designed to inform all staff, across divisions and departments and at all levels of responsibility.
 Provides tools to begin extending the useful life of library collections.
 Taking a web course is different than taking a traditional course in a classroom.
 Read Are You Ready for Online Learning to make sure the web course structure is right for you.

 - Karen E. K. Brown, Preservation Librarian, State University of New York - Albany

-- Andy Hart, University of North Carolina at Chapel Hill
+- Andy Hart, Head, Preservation Department, University of North Carolina at Chapel Hill

 - Julie Mosbo, William and Susan Ouren Preservation Librarian, Texas A&M University Libraries